 Before we get into the nitty-gritty, it is essential to understand what happened to the market.
 As you might know, the value of Crypto took its biggest dive in recent years, with popular coins like Bitcoin falling almost 70%.

 While this isn’t new news, some people are still unclear about what caused it.
-In actuality, several factors contributed to the crash like:
+In actuality, several factors contributed to the crash:

-- Geopolitical turmoil with the conflict between Russia and Ukraine impacted how worldwide businesses conduct business.
+- Geopolitical turmoil with Russia and Ukraine’s conflict impacted how businesses conduct business worldwide.

 - For example, Western allies banded together to punish Russia for invading Ukraine and went after Russia’s lucrative energy sector, meaning they’ll cut Russian oil imports by almost 90%.